Sky Lakes Collaborative Health Center

 Investing in Our Community's Future

-Excavation of the new building site began April 2018, and construction will continue through the end of 2019.
+Excavation of the new building site began April 2018, and construction will continue through late 2019.
+Watch the steel structure take shape.

 Sky Lakes and OHSU officially launched the building's construction on May 30.
 Read more.

 Sky Lakes Collaborative Health Center east side (architect's rendering) Sky Lakes Collaborative Health Center from the north (architect's rendering)

 There are plenty of spaces for patients and visitors to park their vehicles thanks to a new two-level garage.
 Watch a 2-minute video of its construction.